Battle of Penang: Battle

-At about 04:30 on 28 October, the Emden appeared off the George Town roads to attack the harbour defenses and any enemy vessels she might find there.
+At about 04:30 on 28 October, the Emden appeared off the George Town roads to attack the harbour defences and any enemy vessels she might find there.
 Captain von Müller had disguised his ship by rigging a false smoke stack, which made the Emden resemble the British light cruiser HMS Yarmouth.
-Once he had entered the harbor, however, he ran up the Imperial German naval ensign and revealed his identity to one and all.
+Once he had entered the harbour, however, he ran up the Imperial German naval ensign and revealed his identity to one and all.
 He then launched a torpedo at the Imperial Russian protected cruiser Zhemchug, following it up with a salvo of shells which riddled the ship.
 As the Zhemchug struggled to return fire, von Müller launched a second torpedo.
 It penetrated the Zhemchugs forward magazine, causing an explosion that sank the Russian warship.
 Casualties among the Zhemchug's crew of 250 amounted to 88 dead and 121 wounded.

 The old French cruiser D'Iberville and the French destroyer Fronde by now had opened fire on the Emden, but both were wildly inaccurate and von Müller simply ignored them as he turned to leave the harbour unharmed.
 While stopping to try to pick up a harbour pilot, he met the French destroyer Mousquet, returning from a patrol.
 Caught by surprise, the French ship was quickly sunk by the German cruiser's guns.